tnm/qr/README.md

 QR
 =====

-**QR** helps you create and work with **queue data structures for Redis**.
-Redis is particularly suited for work with abstract queues, and QR makes the work even easier in Python.
-QR works best for (and simplifies) the creation of **bounded queues**: queues with a defined size of elements.
+**QR** helps you create and work with **deque, queue, and stack** data structures for **Redis**.
+Redis is well-suited for implementations of these abstract data structures, and QR makes the work even easier in Python.
+QR works best for (and simplifies) the creation of **bounded** deques, queue, and stacks (herein, DQS's), a defined size of elements.

 Quick Setup